theparthway/docs/docs/developers/protocol/Protocol/EVM/AtomicSwap/Components.md

 - `amount_`: The amount of tokens to be transferred.
 - `secretHash_`: The hash of the secret used in the order.

+Allows the `initiate` and `initiateWithSignature` functions to initiate an order.

+1. Checks that the initiator and redeemer addresses are different.
+2. Calculates the `orderID` from the `secretHash` and the initiator address.
+3. Checks that the order does not already exist.
+4. Creates a new `Order` struct with the specified parameters.
+5. Adds the order to the `orders` mapping.
+6. Emits the `Initiated` event.
-It checks that the initiator and redeemer addresses are different, and there is no duplicate order.
-Then, it creates a new order and transfers the tokens from the initiator to the contract.
+7. Transfers the tokens from the initiator to the contract.